fabric8io/fabric8/docs/git.md

 ### Working with the external git repositories

 Instead of using clustered git repository provided by the Fabric8, you can store your configuration in the external git repository of your choice.
-You can specify external repository URL when creating new container.
+You can specify external repository URL when creating new Fabric8 instance.

-    container-create-child --external-git-url git@github.com:john/johnsproject.git root my-child-container
+    fabric8:create --external-git-url=git@github.com:john/johnsproject.git

 Keep in mind that although you introduce a single point of failure (single external Git repository), Fabric8 can still operate even if the repository is down for the moment.
 All the changes performed by containers on their local